ANALYSIS-Internet stock collapse dents Silicon Valley

 The euphoria around Internet stocks, Yoshikami added, has faded.
 “It’s different from six months ago,” he said.

-A hedge fund manager who has shorted its shares since the IPO argued it is still too richly valued.

-"You may love your favorite candy but if they are going to charge you $1,000 for it, you're probably not going to buy it," the manager said.
-"It's a great company, clearly.
-But if you look at the business, you say: well a year ago the revenues grew 107 percent year-over-year, this most recent quarter it grew 32 percent.
-It’s clearly decelerating."

-On Thursday, Facebook reported its first quarterly revenues of $1.18 billion.
+On Thursday, Facebook reported its first quarterly revenues of $1.18 billion, up 32 percent.
 But executives warned a quickening shift to its underperforming mobile app was eating into results, and user and revenue growth slowed for the fifth consecutive quarter.
-The stock lost 11.7 percent in trading on Friday.
+The stock was down 9 percent in afternoon trading on Friday.

 It has not helped pacify Wall Street that the tech firms' venture capital backers on Sand Hill Road in Menlo Park, California, have enjoyed big paydays via IPOs.
 In the case of Facebook, Accel Partners sold 49 million shares at $38 apiece, reaping enormous profits.